 When I hear a business owner tell me they don’t have time for marketing, what I hear is that they do not want to dedicate time to marketing.

-Marketing time is also about no longer procrastinating – ending up doing nothing.
+Marketing time is also about stopping all that procrastination – ending up doing nothing.

 There is a business adage that I like which tells us that we will lose 20% of our customers each year.
 Think about this – you know it’s more or less true.
 On the other hand, we all love to quote how much business we pick up through word of mouth, testimonials and referrals.
 You know that’s the case too.